jacobstanley/hadoop-tools/hadoop-tools/README.md

 }
 ```

-If you don't provide an `auth.user` field it will assume it is the same as
+If you don't provide an `auth.user` field it will assume it is
-your `hdfs.user` field, which is probably not what you want.
+`hdfs.user@REALM.COM`, where `REALM.COM` cames from the principal of
+one of the namenodes.

  [hackage]: http://hackage.haskell.org/package/hadoop-tools
  [hackage-shield]: http://img.shields.io/hackage/v/hadoop-tools.svg?style=flat